ietf-tools/bibxml-service/docs/index.rst

 Overview
 ========

-BibXML service provides access to citations and a mechanism to read internal & external citation sources.
+BibXML service consumes bibliographic data sources and provides web interfaces (API and GUI and xml2rfc tools style paths) to query bibliographic data and to manage data source indexing.
+It also provides bibliographic data accessible via xml2rfc tools style paths, and provides a GUI to manage xml2rfc path resolution.
 To understand how this service works, it is recommended to read its API specification and explore GUI.
 (If needed, see :doc:`set it up locally</howto/develop-locally>`.)